 Dream Careers - Another one for the statesthat helps you streamline your searches and saves the time you're likely to waste + they ALSO provide a helping hand with finding your accommodation but be aware these guys also charge a bloody fee as well!!!

-Links for Festivals & Competitions That Have Served Me Well:
+Links for Platforms, Festivals & Competitions

 Simply Scripts - An interesting one, if you're looking to get your script made then put it here and filmmakers can see it from all over the world, not only do you they need your permission before they make it but they also need to retain your credit as the film's writer.
 Not bad for films that may be out of your budget.
 When I was living in Vietnam, having a low moment it was thanks to this platform, a fan wrote to me saying how much she enjoyed.

 Bafta - a list of BAFTA acclaimed festivals & view over previous winners, helpful to understand what people are looking for... hopefully some not as ambiguous to you out there as some are to me.
 In addition the site's quite easy to use and has links to various videos of director & screenwriter insightful interviews.